LVParkinson/Alaska-Berry-Futures/README.md

 - Lowbush cranberry / lingonberry (*V. vitis-idaea*)

 ## This repository
-This repo contains data analysis related to some of the figure and statements of the above booklets.
+This repo contains data analysis related to some of the figures and statements of the above booklets.

 ### Berry harvest by community
 `2023.02.08_Alaska vegetation harvest 2016-18.ipynb`